kroshu/kuka_robot_descriptions/README.md

 ### External axis support

-Robots marked as supporting external exis in the [supported features](#supported-features) have URDFs prepared for this feature.
+Robots marked as supporting external axes in the [supported features](#supported-features) can be composed with a rail model through shared templates.

-- The `world` link and the `world-base_link` joint (and the `origin` block) are moved from the macro into the URDF xacro.

-  - This allows you to:

-    - easily modify the link chain between `world` and the robot base (e.g., add external axes),
-    - align multiple robots to a shared `world` link.

-- A new parameter, `ext_axes_ros2_control_joints`, is added to the robot family's `ros2_control` macro.

-  - It is used to insert joints from external axes into the correct section of the macro.
-  - An empty block is required even when no external axes are used.
+The composition is now template-based and parameterized in `kuka_resources`:

+- URDF template: `kuka_resources/urdf/robot_with_external_axis_template.urdf.xacro`
+- SRDF template: `kuka_resources/srdf/robot_with_external_axis_template.srdf.xacro`
+- MoveIt launch template wiring: `kuka_resources/launch/moveit_server_template.launch.py`

+This means you can use any supported combination of `robot_model` and `kl_model` via launch arguments.
+A separate examples repository is not required for model composition.

+The URDF template composes the model in this order:

+1. `world` link and world-to-rail base joint
+2. external-axis links
+3. robot links
+4. external-axis joints connecting the rail to `prefix + base_link`

+Maintaining this order is required for a valid URDF.

+Prefixing behavior for external-axis joints and links:

+- External-axis names use `kl_prefix`.
+- The global robot `prefix` is applied on top of `kl_prefix`.
+- Effective external-axis prefix is `prefix + kl_prefix`.

-Without any external axes, the end of the URDF looks as follows (with _robotfamily_ and _robotmodel_ as placeholders):
+Without any external axes, the end of a robot URDF still looks like this (with _robotfamily_ and _robotmodel_ as placeholders):

 ```xml
 <xacro:kuka_robotfamily_ros2_control ...>